 You do have something to hide

 Don’t think you have nothing to hide, either.
 Think of every embarrassing incognito hypochondriac search on WebMD, every silly question you’ve typed into Google, every piece of adult content you’ve watched on your phone in incognito mode — are you really comfortable with a company having this data if you are not comfortable enough having a record of it on your device?
 Even if we assume no malicious intent on Xiaomi’s side, data breaches are common, and sensitive information could end up anywhere.

-Xiaomi claims all data it collects is anonymized, although this has been disputed by the findings of the security researchers.
-Yet, even if we take Xiaomi’s side in this argument, there has been evidence that some anonymized data can still be linked to users.
+Xiaomi claims all data it collects is anonymized, although the security researchers’ findings have disputed this.
+Yet, even if we take Xiaomi’s side in this argument, there has been evidence that you can still link some anonymized data to other users.
 The New York Times proved this with anonymous location data.
-While browser information might be harder to link to a person than location data, it could be possible depending on how the data is collected and stored.
+While browser information might be harder to link to a person than location data, it could be possible depending on how it is collected and stored.

 I also take issue with Xiaomi essentially saying that they are doing what everyone else does.
 It’s a poor excuse and textbook example of whataboutism.
 Companies have a vested interest in establishing a lower status quo for privacy so they can harvest more precious data from consumers.
 With no consequences for their actions, the more we’re likely to see more invasive data collection in the future.

-In Xiaomi’s case, the addition of the toggle off option is also frustrating because this means the default hasn’t changed.
+In Xiaomi’s case, adding the toggle-off option is also frustrating because this means the default hasn’t changed.
 The Chinese company will keep collecting incognito browser data unless users are aware of the toggle and explicitly opt-out.
-This means that for the average user that’s not particularly tech-savvy, the status quo hasn’t changed.
-Given the fact that Xiaomi is the fourth-largest smartphone manufacturer by market share, this will likely be the case for millions of users.
+This means that the status quo hasn’t changed for the average user that’s not particularly tech-savvy.
+Given that Xiaomi is the fourth-largest smartphone manufacturer by market share, this will likely be the case for millions of users.

 Is selling your privacy worth it just for a discounted product?